 There are lots of reasons to be open about periods.
 Frank’s conversations help people better understand how their bodies work.
 Knowing what’s expected can help you recognize when you need to see a doctor.
 Remember, getting your period is as natural as breathing.
 No one should make you feel differently.

 First off, there’s one thing everyone should learn.
 Making comments about someone’s weight is never OK.
 It doesn’t matter if you’re 50 or a freshman in high school.
 We all come in different shapes and sizes.
 In addition, body changes are regular and expected as we get older.

 There are plenty of mental and physical health problems that make it tough to control swings in weight.
 That alone means you shouldn’t be embarrassed if you’ve gained or lost some pounds.
 Besides, there’s no such thing as the ideal body type.
 What’s important is being comfortable in your skin.

 Life is filled with enough awkward moments that can cause embarrassment.
-Average, everyday things don’t need to make a list, instead of investing emotional energy in what’s discussed above.
-Once you realize there’s no need to get worked up, you’ll feel much more relaxed.
+Average, everyday things don’t need to make a list; instead of investing emotional energy in what’s discussed above.
+You’ll feel much more relaxed once you realize there’s no need to get worked up.